 Grasse & surroundings

 £££-££££ | see holiday villas on offer near Grasse

-Inland from Cannes you’ll find that the beautiful valleys around the famed perfume capital of Grasse are becoming ever more popular.
-With a wonderfully natural landscape that’s dotted with medieval hilltop villages, this is an area where you can still find peace, quiet and untouched natural while being close to the buzz of the beaches.
-Picturesque villages like Mougins, Valbonne, Opio and Peymeinade harbour luxurious villas and traditional farmhouses with large private gardens where you don’t have to see another soul if you don’t want to.
-All while having some of the world’s best Michelin star restaurants on your doorstep.
+Inland from Cannes, you’ll find that the beautiful valleys around the famed perfume capital of Grasse are becoming ever more popular.
+With a wonderfully natural landscape that’s dotted with medieval hilltop villages, this is an area where you can still find peace, quiet and untouched nature while being close to the buzz of the beaches.
+Picturesque villages like Mougins, Valbonne, Opio and Peymeinade harbour luxurious villas and traditional farmhouses with large private gardens where you don’t have to see another soul if you don’t want to, all while having some of the world’s best Michelin star restaurants on your doorstep.

 Fréjus & surroundings

 ££-£££ | see holiday villas on offer near Frejus

 At the Southern end of the Massif de l’Estérel, you’ll find the beachside resorts of Fréjus and St Raphael.
 Generally more affordable and family friendly, these seaside resorts enjoy lovely stretches of fine sandy beaches and hidden sandy coves.
 With both the beaches and Estérel mountains on your doorstep, it’s easy to alternate your holiday between lounging on the beach and getting lost in some of the French Riviera’s savage nature.
 Further down are the slightly more upmarket resorts of St Aygulf and Les Issambres.